 - At your child's Transition Review, you should discuss the type of provision that you and others feel will best meet your child's needs for the next key stage.
 Your child's SEND Case Officer and the SENCo at your child's current school/nursery can support you with this.

-- You will be able to request a specific school by responding to the draft amended EHCP which will be issued in the Autumn Term preceding the transfer by your SEND Case Officer.
-This will be taken into consideration alongside the Local Authority's identified closest suitable school and a place will be allocated to your child in accordance to the SEND Code of Practice (2014):
+- You will be able to request a school to be considered by SCC through your SEND Case Officer This school will be taken into consideration alongside the Local Authority's identified closest suitable school and a place will be allocated to your child in accordance to the SEND Code of Practice (2014):

 - the school is suitable to the child's age, ability, aptitude or SEN